ayesha-p20/MovieLab/README.md

 # **Movie Lab**
-Movie Lab was an assignment that I completed for a course at college.
 This program accepts an image or a movie as input, applies a filter selected by the user to the input and displays the output in the form of another movie.
 I used doubly linked lists and structures to create this project.
 The program accepts input from command line in a linux terminal.
 Debugging was done using gdb and Valgrind.

 ## Built With
 This program has been created in C and runs on the linux terminal.
 Additionally, it requires Xming to play the output movie.